Kirstin Ferguson: Writing

-In 2018, she co-wrote the book Women Kind with journalist Catherine Fox, which focuses on the collective shared power of women's networks and women supporting each other.
+In 2018, Ferguson co-wrote the book Women Kind with journalist Catherine Fox, which focuses on the collective shared power of women's networks and women supporting each other.

 The book was described by commentator and author Jamila Rizvi as "an impeccably researched love letter to those who hold up half the sky" and by Kate Jenkins, Australia's Sex Discrimination Commissioner, as "an essential and timely reminder of the collective power of women".
 Women Kind was named Management & HR Book of the Year in the 2019 Australian Business Book Awards.

+In 2023, Ferguson published her second book, Head & Heart: The Art of Modern Leadership.
+It debuted in the top 10 non-fiction bestseller list in Australia.
+Adam Grant described Head & Heart as "A timely, actionable book on the virtues that every great leader needs to learn."
+Head & Heart was named one of the top 10 best new management books of 2023 by Thinkers50 and won the Royal Society of Arts Career Book Award.

+In 2025, Ferguson published a third book, Blindspotting: How to See What Others Miss.

-Since 2021, Ferguson has written the weekly "Got A Minute?" advice column in The Sydney Morning Herald and The Age, where she answers reader questions on work, careers and leadership.
+Since 2021, Ferguson has written the weekly "Got A Minute?" advice column in The Sydney Morning Herald and The Age, where she answers readers' questions on work, careers and leadership.

-In 2023, Ferguson wrote Head & Heart: The Art of Modern Leadership (Penguin Random House).

-Academic career

-Ferguson studied a Bachelor of Arts degree and majored in History for which she received an Honours degree in 1994 from the University of New South Wales.
-Ferguson then completed a Bachelor of Laws degree with Honours from Queensland University of Technology in 2002.
-Ferguson completed a PhD through the School of Business at the Queensland University of Technology in 2015 and her thesis was called "A Study of Safety Leadership and Safety Governance for Board Members and Senior Executives".
-Ferguson's PhD saw her awarded a Colin Brain Governance Fellowship from QUT as well as the Dr Eric Wigglesworth Medal by the Safety Institute of Australia for the contribution of her research to the fields of corporate governance and workplace health and safety, respectively.

-Ferguson has been an Adjunct Professor at the QUT School of Business since 2015.
-In 2020, Ferguson was named QUT Business School Alumnus of the Year.
-Ferguson was the only Australian named by Thinkers 50 in a list of 30 international leadership and management “thinkers to watch” for 2021.